-Denote by z the distance between v and O, by x the distance between O and P, and by y the distance between O and R. We have $\frac{\mathcal{C}(A,F')}{opt(F')} = \frac{z+2y+x}{z+2x+y}$.
+Denote by z the distance between v and O, by x the distance between O and P, and by y the distance between O and R. We have $\frac{C(A,F')}{opt(F')} = \frac{z+2y+x}{z+2x+y}$.
 For a given node O (and hence for a given z), this fraction is maximized when y is the largest possible and x is the smallest possible.
 Since T[F'] is not a line with endpoint v, the integer x must be positive, and hence the smallest possible value of x is 1.
 This corresponds to P = pc(O).
-The largest possible value of y corresponds to the leaf x not on x0 and farthest from x0.
-Hence x2 must be the deapest leaf in x3, where x4 is the child of x5 for which x5 is second deepest.
+The largest possible value of y corresponds to the leaf R not on B(F') and farthest from O. Hence R must be the deapest leaf in T_u , where u is the child of O for which T_u is second deepest.

 Hence $\mathcal{O}(A) = \frac{z+2y+1}{z+y+2}$, for some node O, where z and y have the above defined meaning.
 Notice that $z = m_O$ and $y = a_O$.
-This concludes the proof of the lemma.
+This concludes the proof of the lemma. \Box

 If T is a line with endpoint v then Algorithm Tree is optimal.
 Hence from now on we assume that T is not a line with endpoint v.
-Let o denote the node $w \in V$ for which the maximum from Proposition 3.1 is taken (if there are many such nodes, o denotes any of them).
-Let c denote the leaf in T_o farthest from o, and d the farthest leaf of the second deepest subtree rooted at a child of o (ties are broken arbitrarily).
-Denote by m the distance between v and v, by v the distance between v and v, by v the distance between v and v, and by v the distance between v and v the distance between v the distance v the
+Let o denote the node $w \in V$ for which the maximum from Proposition 3 is taken (if there are many such nodes, o denotes any of them).
+Let c denote the leaf in T_o farthest from o, and d the second farthest leaf (in the case of a tie, take any farthest, resp. second farthest, leaf).
+Denote by m the distance between v and o, by a the distance between o and d, and by b the distance between o and c.
+Thus $a \leq b$.
+By definition and in view of Proposition 3, the overhead of Algorithm Tree, for the tree T and starting node v, is $\frac{m+2a+1}{m+a+2}$.

 Consider the t-shaped subtree T_1 of T whose leaves are v, c and d.
 We call c the left endpoint of the bar of T_1 and d its right endpoint.
 A robot starting at v and continuing exploration after node o by going towards c (d) is said to go left (resp. right) on the bar.
-Since T_1 is a subtree of T, the overhead of a perfectly competitive algorithm for the tree T and starting node v is not smaller than the overhead of a perfectly competitive algorithm for the tree T_1 and starting node v.
+Since T_1 is a subtree of T, the overhead of a perfectly competitive algorithm for the tree Tand starting node v is not smaller than the overhead of a perfectly competitive algorithm for the tree T_1 and starting node v.
 Hence, in order to establish a lower bound on the first, it is enough to show that it holds for the second.
 This is the approach we will adopt.
 Similarly as for the line, we may restrict attention to fault configurations in which there is at most one fault at each side of the point o on the bar.
 Also, in our lower bound arguments, we consider only fault configurations without faults on the stem of T_1 , as such a fault yields ratio $C(A, T_1, v, F)/opt(T_1, v, F) = 1$.
 Consider a fault configuration F. Let r be the distance between the node o and the fault on the bar in the right direction (r = a if there is no fault to the right of o).
 Let l be the distance between the node o and the fault on the bar in the left direction (l = b if there is no fault to the left of o).
-See Figure 5.
+See Figure 1.